 So an attacker just needs to compile a list as large as possible of such likely candidates of passwords and also compute their hash-values.
-The difference between a brute force attack, where maybe 280 many strings need to be considered, is that a dictionary attack might get away with checking only 10 Million words (remember the language English "only" contains 600,000 words).
+The difference between a brute force attack, where maybe 2^{80} many strings need to be considered, a dictionary attack might get away witch checking only 10 Million (remember the language English "only" contains 600,000 words).
 This is a drastic simplification for attackers.
-Now, if the attacker knows the hash-value of a password is then just a lookup in the dictionary will reveal that the plain-text password was password.
+Now if the attacker knows the hash-value of a password is then just a lookup in the dictionary will reveal that the plain-text password was password.
 What is good about this attack is that the dictionary can be precompiled in the "comfort of the hacker's home" before an actual attack is launched.
+It just needs sufficient storage space, which nowadays is pretty cheap.
+A hacker might in this way not be able to crack all passwords in our database, but even being able to crack 50% can be serious damage for a large company (because then you have to think about how to make users to change their old passwords a major hassle).
+And hackers are very industrious in compiling these dictionaries: for example they definitely include variations like passw0rd and also include rules that cover cases like passwordpassword or drowssap (password reversed).3 Historically, compiling a list for a dictionary attack is not as simple as it might seem.
+At the beginning only "real" dictionaries were available (like the Oxford English Dictionary), but such dictionaries are not "optimised" for the purpose of passwords.
+The first real hard data about actually used passwords was obtained when a company called RockYou "lost" 32 Million plaintext passwords.
+With this data of real-life passwords, dictionary attacks took off.
+Compiling such dictionaries is nowadays very easy with the help of offthe-shelf tools.